oceanprotocol-archive/dev-ocean/doc/sla.md

 - [Squid.py](https://github.com/oceanprotocol/squid-py) is a generic interface which facilitates the transaction invocations in ocean network.
 - Ocean Kafka Module routes the events from ocean network to the associated blockchain topic in kafka.
 - [Kafka](https://kafka.apache.org/) cluster in the middle in which operates the publish/subscribe mechanism in order to read and write data streams.
-- Invoker module reads from the associated topic and invoke transaction in the corresponding blockchain network.
+- Invoker module reads from the associated topic and invoke transaction into the corresponding blockchain network.
-- Subscriber module receives events from parachain and publishes them to the corresponding kafka topic.
+- Subscriber module receives events from parachain and publishes them on the corresponding kafka topic.

 ### UI/frontend interface/CLI